Quark-diquark potential and diquark mass from Lattice QCD: Comparing potential and potential

 \section{Comparing $cD$ potential and $c\bar c$ potential}

-The $cD$ potential is given by $U_0(r) = \frac{1}{2\mu_{cD}}\tilde U_0(r)+E_{\Lambda_c(\frac12^+)}$ and the $c\bar c$ potential (spin-independent part) is given by $V_0(r) = \frac{1}{m_c}\tilde V_0(r)+\overline{E}_{1S}$. \Fig{cud_vs_ccbar} comparing $U_0(r)$ and $V_0(r)$ shows that their data points fall on top of each other in the region $r\geq 0.4$ fm.
-The difference between the two sets is essentially zero as shown on a magnified scale in \Fig{cD-ccbar}.
+\Fig{cud_vs_ccbar} compares the $cD$ potential $U_0(r)$ and the spin-independent part of the $c\bar c$ potential $V_0(r)$.
+It shows that their data points are almost parallel in the region $r\geq 0.4$ fm.
+The difference between the two sets is essentially a constant as shown on a magnified scale in the right panel of \Fig{cud_vs_ccbar}.
+Thus the linearly rising part of $U_0(r)$ and $V_0(r)$ cancel each other.
 This behavior can be understood as follows.
 First, the anti-charm quark and the diquark are in the same color representation $\overline{\bm 3}$.
 Thus the $c\bar c$ potential and the $cD$ potential are identical in principle if it were not for the internal structures of the diquark.
 Though the diquark is not point-like~\cite{diquark_size}, diquark structure is less important at long distances and the color representation governs the potential.
 Indeed, it is reported in the earlier LQCD works~\cite{TTTakahashi,Suganuma-QQQ,TTTakahashi-Lett} that the diquark limit of the static three quark potential (QQQ potential) and the static $Q\bar Q$ potential coincide.

 At short distances, on the other hand, the magnitude of the Coulomb attraction of the $cD$ potential is smaller than that of the $c\bar c$ potential.
 This mitigation of the Coulomb attraction is most likely caused by the internal structure of the diquark, namely its spatial extent.
-In fact, the study by Sakashita, Kumakawa and Jido~\cite{jido,Jido-size} shows that the Coulomb attraction is suppressed when the diquark has a finite spatial extent.
+In fact, the refrences~\cite{jido,Jido-size} shows that the Coulomb attraction is suppressed when the diquark has a finite spatial extent.
 Note that the diquark limit in the QQQ system realizes a point-like diquark.
 Thus, the Coulomb attraction of the QQQ potential in the diquark limit is not weakened by the finite size effect of the diquark.
 Hence, it stands to reason that the attraction of our $cD$ potential is different from the diquark limit of the QQQ potential.